Gurobi/gurobi-optimods/docs/source/mods/qubo.rst

         for binary variables.

-The input data consisting of the item (pair) weights is defined as a matrix (see the domain-specific description), either as a NumPy array :class:`numpy.ndarray` or as a SciPy sparse matrix :class:`scipy.sparse`.
+The input data consisting of the item (pair) weights is defined as a matrix (see the description), either as a NumPy array :class:`numpy.ndarray` or as a SciPy sparse matrix :class:`scipy.sparse`.

 Code